North Slope of Alaska hit by strongest quake in region

 KAVIK RIVER CAMP, Alaska — Alaska’s North Slope was hit Sunday by the most powerful earthquake ever recorded in the region, the state’s seismologist said.

 At 6:58 a.m.
-Sunday, the magnitude 6.4 earthquake struck an area 42 miles east of Kavik River Camp and 343 miles northeast of Fairbanks, the state’s second-biggest city.
-The agency said the earthquake had a depth of about 6 miles.
+Sunday, the magnitude 6,.4 earthquake struck an area 42 miles (67 kilometers) east of Kavik River Camp and 343 miles (551 kilometers) northeast of Fairbanks, the state’s second-biggest city.
+The U.S. Geological Survey says the earthquake had a depth of about 6 miles (9.9 kilometers.)

-State seismologist Mike West told the Anchorage Daily News that the quake was the biggest recorded in the North Slope by a substantial amount.
-“This is a very significant event that will take us some time to understand,” he said.
+State seismologist Mike West told the Anchorage Daily News that the earthquake was the biggest recorded in the North Slope by a substantial amount.
+“This is a very significant event that will take us some time to understand,” he told the Daily News.

-The previous most powerful quake in the North Slope was in 1995 at magnitude 5.2, West said.
+The previous most powerful quake in the North Slope was in 1995 at magnitude 5.2, West told the newspaper.

 Most Read Local Stories